World Food Programme: School meals

 School meals encourage parents in vulnerable families to send their children to school, rather than work.
 They have proved highly beneficial in areas including education and gender equality, health and nutrition, social protection, local economies and agriculture.
 WFP works with partners to ensure school feeding is part of integrated school health and nutrition programmes, which include services such as malaria control, menstrual hygiene and guidance on sanitation and hygiene.
+In education, hunger and malnutrition can lead to absence from school.
+Children who experience food insecurity may acquire developmental issues.

 Smallholder farmers

 WFP is a member of a global consortium that forms the Farm to Market Alliance, which helps smallholder farmers receive information, investment and support, so they can produce and sell marketable surplus and increase their income.
 WFP connects smallholder farmers to markets in more than 40 countries.

 In 2008, WFP coordinated the five-year Purchase for Progress (P4P) pilot project.
 P4P assists smallholding farmers by offering them opportunities to access agricultural markets and become competitive players in the marketplace.
 The project spanned across 20 countries in Africa, Asia, and Latin America and trained 800,000 farmers in improved agricultural production, post-harvest handling, quality assurance, group marketing, agricultural finance, and contracting with WFP.
 The project resulted in 366,000 metric tons of food produced and generated more than US$148 million in income for its smallholder farmers.